Skip to main content

 07

-San Bernardino County does not have local rent control, but California AB 1482 applies to most multifamily properties built before 2005.
-AB 1482 caps annual rent increases at 5% plus local CPI (maximum 10%) and requires just cause for eviction.
-SB County’s diverse market includes many older multifamily properties that are subject to these requirements.
-Our compliance team manages allowable increase calculations, required tenant notices, and just cause documentation for every tenancy termination — protecting owners from the legal liability that comes with unintentional AB 1482 violations.
+SB County has no local rent stabilization ordinances.
+California AB 1482 applies to most multifamily properties built before 2005 and caps annual rent increases at 5% plus regional CPI - for the Riverside-San Bernardino-Ontario MSA, that is 7.5% (5% + 2.5%) for August 2025 through July 2026.
+Just cause eviction is required on covered units.
+SB County’s diverse market includes many older multifamily properties subject to these requirements.
+Our compliance team manages allowable increase calculations per unit, required tenant notices, and just cause documentation on every covered building - protecting owners from the legal exposure of unintentional violations.

 Learn more